hugoTheVoidBoy/Terminal_Map_Traversal/README.md

 # Terminal_Map_Traversal
- Traversing through the map with your terminal!
+Go on a journey with your terminal!
 The project is a game of traversing through a map with terminal commands.

 You should have a Java compiler on your laptop to run this game.